For the Union Dead: Style and subject

 The poems from For the Union Dead built upon the more personal, looser style that Lowell had established in Life Studies.
 For instance, some of the poems are written in free verse or with a loose meter, and some contain irregular rhymes or no rhymes at all.

-However, although many of the poems in this volume are personal, their subject matter is different from Life Studies since there aren't any poems that focus on the subject of Lowell's mental illness.
+However, although many of the poems in this volume are personal, their subject matter is different from Life Studies as there are no poems that focus on the subject of Lowell's mental illness.
 Instead, the more personal poems here focus on Lowell's close family relationships, centering on individuals like his daughter ("Child's Song"), his cousin Harriet Winslow ("Soft Wood"), his father ("Middle Age"), and his ex-wife ("The Old Flame").
-However, since these poems don't involve taboo subject matter, they aren't notably "confessional" (as some of the poems in Life Studies were).
+However, since these poems do not involve taboo subject matter, they are not as notably "confessional" as some of the poems in Life Studies.
 The closest that Lowell comes to addressing his mental illness is in the poem "Eye and Tooth" when, in the final line, he writes, "I am tired.
 Everyone's tired of my turmoil."